probabl-ai/sklearn-ragger-duck/doc/user_guide/index.rst

     :class: transparent-image

 In this proof-of-concept (POC), we are interested in a "zero-shot" setting.
-It means that we expect our user to formulate a question in natural language and the LLM will generate an answer.
+It means that we expect our user to formulate a question in natural language, and the LLM will generate an answer.

 The way to query the LLM can be done in two ways: (i) through an API such as when using GPT-* from OpenAI or (ii) by locally running the model using open-weight models such as Mistral or LLama.

 Now, let's introduce the RAG framework.